SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The ALAS2 gene provides instructions for making an enzyme called 5'-aminolevulinate synthase 2 or erythroid ALA-synthase.
-This version of the enzyme is found only in developing red blood cells called erythroblasts.
+The ALAS2 gene provides instructions for making an enzyme called 5-aminolevulinate synthase.
+This enzyme is found only in developing red blood cells called erythroblasts.
+The enzyme is located inside the energy-producing centers of these cells, which are called the mitochondria.

-ALA-synthase plays an important role in the production of heme.
-Heme is a component of iron-containing proteins called hemoproteins, including hemoglobin (the protein that carries oxygen in the blood).
-Heme is vital for all of the body's organs, although it is most abundant in the blood, bone marrow, and liver.
+5-aminolevulinate synthase plays an important role in the production of heme.
+Heme is a component of iron-containing proteins called hemoproteins.
+The most abundant of these proteins is hemoglobin, which is the protein that carries oxygen in the blood.
+Heme is essential for many of the body's organs, and it is primarily found in the blood, bone marrow, and liver.

-The production of heme is a multi-step process that requires eight different enzymes.
-ALA-synthase is responsible for the first step in this process, the formation of a compound called delta-aminolevulinic acid (ALA).
-In subsequent steps, seven other enzymes produce and modify compounds that ultimately lead to heme.
+The production of heme is a multi-step process that requires several different enzymes.
+The 5-aminolevulinate synthase enzyme is responsible for the first step in this process.
+The enzyme uses vitamin B6 to form a compound called delta-aminolevulinic acid (ALA).
+In subsequent steps, other enzymes produce and modify compounds in a process that ultimately leads to heme production.

 Health Conditions Related to Genetic Changes